Osmosis

-Osmosis (/ɒzˈmoʊsɪs/, /usalsoɒs-/) is the spontaneous net movement or diffusion of solvent molecules through a selectively-permeable membrane from a region of high water potential (region of lower solute concentration) to a region of low water potential (region of higher solute concentration), in the direction that tends to equalize the solute concentrations on the two sides.
+Osmosis (/ɒzˈmoʊsɪs/, /usalsoɒs-/) is the spontaneous net movement of solvent molecules through a selectively-permeable membrane from a region of high water potential (region of lower solute concentration) to a region of low water potential (region of higher solute concentration), in the direction that tends to equalize the solute concentrations on the two sides.
 It may also be used to describe a physical process in which any solvent moves across a selectively permeable membrane (permeable to the solvent, but not the solute) separating two solutions of different concentrations.
 Osmosis can be made to do work.
-Osmotic pressure is defined as the external pressure required to be applied so that there is no net movement of solvent across the membrane.
+Osmotic pressure is defined as the external pressure required to prevent net movement of solvent across the membrane.
 Osmotic pressure is a colligative property, meaning that the osmotic pressure depends on the molar concentration of the solute but not on its identity.
+Osmotic transport occurs through viscous flow of the solvent under a pressure gradient.

 Osmosis is a vital process in biological systems, as biological membranes are semipermeable.
 In general, these membranes are impermeable to large and polar molecules, such as ions, proteins, and polysaccharides, while being permeable to non-polar or hydrophobic molecules like lipids as well as to small molecules like oxygen, carbon dioxide, nitrogen, and nitric oxide.
 Permeability depends on solubility, charge, or chemistry, as well as solute size.
-Water molecules travel through the plasma membrane, tonoplast membrane (vacuole) or organelle membranes by diffusing across the phospholipid bilayer via aquaporins (small transmembrane proteins similar to those responsible for facilitated diffusion and ion channels).
+Water molecules travel through the plasma membrane, tonoplast membrane (vacuole) or organelle membranes across the phospholipid bilayer via aquaporins through a selective pore flow mechanism.
 Osmosis provides the primary means by which water is transported into and out of cells.
 The turgor pressure of a cell is largely maintained by osmosis across the cell membrane between the cell interior and its relatively hypotonic environment.

 History

 Some kinds of osmotic flow have been observed since ancient times, e.g., on the construction of Egyptian pyramids.
 Jean-Antoine Nollet first documented observation of osmosis in 1748.

 The word "osmosis" descends from the words "endosmose" and "exosmose", which were coined by French physician René Joachim Henri Dutrochet (1776–1847) from the Greek words ἔνδον (éndon "within"), ἔξω (éxō "outer, external"), and ὠσμός (ōsmós "push, impulsion").

 In 1867, Moritz Traube invented highly selective precipitation membranes, advancing the art and technique of measurement of osmotic flow.